MRI Technologist Training Program

 At Johns Hopkins and nationwide, MRI technologists are in increasing demand as the field continues to grow.

-For additional program information, click here or contact [email protected].
+For additional MRI program information, click here.
+For any further questions, contact [email protected].

 Program Accreditation and Outcomes